GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 #### Use parameter values

-A number, string and boolean parameter values can be compare with conditions.
+A number, string and boolean parameter values can be compared with conditions.

 ![](functionn-parameter-condition.png)